-This course conforms to the Richmond University Special Programme Assessment Norms for Theatre approved at Academic Council on June 28, 2012.
+This course conforms to the University Assessment Norms approved at Academic Board.

 Teaching Methodology:

 Students will usually be required to read a play in advance of each week's class, this may augmented by critical or theoretical reading.
 The focus on participation in class is supported by allocating specific areas of study; for example, character, themes, historical background to individual students.
 Students are required to produce a final creative project on a chosen World Theatre subject or theme, agreed in advance which may be in the form of a performance, film, dance or music.
 This should be drawn from their experience or study of a foreign performance tradition.